oracle/fmw-kubernetes/docs-source/content/idm-products/oam/introduction/_index.md

 title: "Introduction"
 weight: 1
 pre : "<b>1. </b>"
-description: "The WebLogic Kubernetes Operator supports deployment of Oracle Access Management (OAM).
+description: "The WebLogic Kubernetes Operator supports deployment of Oracle Access Management (OAM) 12.2.1.4.
 Follow the instructions in this guide to set up these Oracle Access Management domains on Kubernetes."
 ---

-The WebLogic Kubernetes Operator supports deployment of Oracle Access Management (OAM).
+The WebLogic Kubernetes Operator supports deployment of Oracle Access Management (OAM) 12.2.1.4.

 In this release, OAM domains are supported using the “domain on a persistent volume” [model](https://oracle.github.io/weblogic-kubernetes-operator/managing-domains/choosing-a-model/) only, where the domain home is located in a persistent volume (PV).